MAJigsaw77/raylib-libvlc-haxe/README.md

         haxelib git raylib-haxe https://github.com/haxeui/raylib-haxe.git
         ```

-3. Look into [here](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux#install-required-tools) to install raylib libs in order to compile it.
+3. Look [here](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux#install-required-tools) to install raylib dependencies in order for the compile to work.

 4. You need to install [`vlc`](https://www.videolan.org/vlc) from your distro's package manager.